varvarra/CV/README.md

 **Peace One Day, London** (Nov.
 2013 – Jan.
 2014)
 *Global Education Intern*

 ## Interests

-- My main interest lies within area of children’s education.
-I try to follow the latest research and trends happening in the area of educational technology.
+- My main interest lies in education.
+I try to follow the latest research and trends and keep my pulse on the area of EdTech.

-I have been recently volunteering as a team leader in an international summer school for teenagers in Barcelona this August, and have been assisting in the events organised by the Institute of Imagination (London).
+- I have been recently volunteering as a team leader in an international summer school for teenagers in Barcelona, and have been assisting in the events organised by the Institute of Imagination.

-- I am a dedicated **‘lifelong learner’** with a broad range of special interests in education, science, and the big history of our world.
-I nurture my interests by reading popular science books and attending various educational events in London.
+- I am a dedicated **lifelong learner** with a broad range of interests: in education, science, and the history of our world.
+I try to nurture these by reading popular science books and journals and attending various educational events in London.

-- Lifelong Nature Lover

--	Love spending my time playing piano, stargazing, reading books, doing yoga, dancing, and taking long weekend walks in the London parks.
+-	I love spending my time playing piano, stargazing, reading books, doing yoga, meditating and being mindful, dancing, and taking long weekend walks in the London parks.

-Demonstrated integrity

-Meditation calmness